Today’s fluid job market poses both challenges and opportunities for employers.

-Employment background check policies are among the most important to review.
+Background check policies are among the most important to review, and should be done on a regular basis, such as every six months or when a change to the policy is made.
 Employment screening helps companies hire the right person for the job and protect your employees, customers, and reputation.

-Yet, employment-screening policies must be implemented fairly, with consideration for all applicable laws.
-This holds true throughout checks of criminal records, driving records, drug screening, credit checks, education and employment verification, and other applicable checks.
+Yet, a human resources background check policy must be implemented fairly, and with consideration for all applicable laws.
+This holds true throughout checks of criminal records, driving records, drug screening, employment credit checks, education and employment verification, and other applicable checks.

 Pre-employment background screening must also be consistent.
-Most negligence lawsuits stem from inconsistency in applying HR policies.
+Negligence lawsuits may stem from inconsistency in applying HR policies.
 Inconsistent enforcement opens the door to discrimination charges, and background screening is no exception.

 Set up guidelines for the type of screenings your company will conduct for different employee levels, and keep this process consistent across all candidates within those levels.
 Two candidates applying for the same position should get the same background checks run on them.
 Screening all potential candidates according to your established policy within each level can help ensure you’re treating all candidates fairly and applying policies consistently.